m3g/ComplexMixtures.jl/docs/src/parallel.md

 ```

 !!! note
-    The number of threads used for computation of the MDDF is the number
+    The number of threads used for computation of the MDDF is the number of threads available to Julia.
-    of physical CPUs of the computer, which are obtained programmatically.
+    Many computers allow hyperthreading, and not necessarily this this beneficial for the execution
-    Most times the use of hyper-threading is not beneficial.
-Adjust the
+    of this package.
+The optimal number of threads may vary.

-    number of threads with the `Options(nthreads=N)` parameter.
+    To adjust the number of threads use the `Options(nthreads=N)` parameter.

 !!! warning
     If the calculations get `Killed` by no apparent reason, that is probably